Aroma of wine: Esters

-Some of the aromas perceived in wine are from esters created by the reaction of acids and alcohol in the wine.
-Esters can develop during fermentation, with the influence of yeast, or later during aging by chemical reactions.
+Some of the aromas perceived in wine are from esters created by the reaction of organic acids and alcohols in the wine.
+Esters can develop during fermentation, with the influence of yeast, or later during aging by a chemical reaction called esterification.
 The precise yeast strain used during fermentation and temperature are two of the strongest indicators of what kind of esters will develop and helps explain partially why Chardonnay grown in the same vineyard but made by two different producers could have different aromatics.
-During bottle aging hydrogen ions, found in higher concentration in low pH (high acid) wines, serves as a catalyst in the formation of esters from acids and alcohols present in the wine.
+During bottle aging hydrogen ions, found in higher concentration in low pH (high acid) wines, serves as a catalyst in the formation of esters from carboxylic acids and alcohols present in the wine.
 However, at the same time these hydrogen ions encourage esters to also split apart back into acids and alcohols.
-These two counterbalancing acts gradually inch a wine closer to a state of equilibrium where there is equal parts alcohol, acids, esters and water (a by product of the reactions).
-During this period the ester influenced bouquet of the wine is constantly changing due to the concentration, formulation and splitting of different esters.
+This creates many different types of carboxylic acids and alcohols at different times in the wines evolution which are then able to recombine with a different acid or alcohol.
+Each unique combination of alcohol and carboxylic acid produces a unique ester.
+During this period the ester influenced bouquet of the wine is dynamic and constantly changing.
 This is partly the reason why a wine will have one set of aromas at one time and other aromas later in its life.